awsdocs/aws-cdk-guide/doc_source/apps_and_stacks.md

 # Apps and Stacks<a name="apps_and_stacks"></a>

 The main artifact of a CDK program known as a *CDK app*\.
-This is an executable program that you can use to synthesize deployment artifacts that supporting tools, such as the CDK Toolkit, can deploy, as described in [AWS CDK Command Line Toolkit \(cdk\)](tools.md)\.
+This is an executable program that you can use to synthesize deployment artifacts that supporting tools, such as the CDK Toolkit, can deploy, as described in [AWS CDK Command Line Interface \(cdk\)](cli.md)\.

 Stacks are CDK constructs that you can deploy into an AWS environment\.
-The combination of AWS Region and account becomes the stack's *environment*, as described in [Environments and Authentication](environments_and_context.md#environments)\.
+The combination of AWS Region and account becomes the stack's *environment*\.
 Most production apps consist of multiple stacks of resources that are deployed as a single transaction using a resource provisioning service such as AWS CloudFormation\.
 Any resources added directly or indirectly as children of a stack are included in the stack's template when it is synthesized by your CDK program\.

 ## Apps<a name="apps"></a>